Bio

 Select Papers

-You can view a list of all of my peer-reviewed papers on this page.
+You can view a list of all of my papers on this page.
 The papers below are representative of my work and current research interests.

 I navigated the academic job market over Fall 2023 and Spring 2024.
 I’ve put up all my job materials, as well as the slides from my job talks on GitHub.
 I hope it helps you if you too decide to pursue a career in academia.